objornstad/oshinys/README.md

    RM.app

-If you don't have devtools installed; see HOWTO
+IF you don't have devtools installed; see HOWTO
 ________________________________________

 The current models are: